When the word “mold” is used, it never seems to be in a favorable way, does it? And yet, mold is around us everywhere.

 - Clean and dry wet or damp spots ASAP, but NO MORE THAN 48 hours after discovery.

-- Provide adequate drainage around building and sloping the ground away from your building foundation.
+- Provide adequate drainage around the building and sloping the ground away from your building foundation.
 Follow all local building codes.

-- Pinpoint areas where leaks have occurred, identify the causes and take preventative measures to ensure they do not reoccur.
+- Pinpoint areas where leaks have occurred, identify the causes, and take preventative measures to ensure they do not reoccur.